Barro/java-afl/README.md

 ## TODO

+* Fix persistent mode dynamic instrumentation.
+* Check if a dynamically instrumentable class is a file and load it or a full jar file instead.
 * Support deferred init for arbitrary given method without source code modifications.
 * More ways to build this: